fauna/graphql-workshop/content/building/build-with-sveltekit/svelte-forms-updates/index.md

 The rule defines that only a store's owner can update that store.

-Similarly, add the following predicate for *delete*.
+Similarly, add the following predicate for *Delete*.
 This rule defines that only a store's owner can delete a store.

 {{< tabs groupId="UDFs" >}}
 {{< tab name="FQL" >}}